utsav82/edio/README.md

 # Audio Cutter Tool

-This project is a serverless, client-side audio cutter tool built with Next.js.
-The tool leverages JavaScript libraries and Web APIs for seamless performance.
+This project is a serverless, client-side audio cutter tool built with Next.js

 ## Features